NCPITest/About/Past-Working-Groups.md

  | FHIR Working Group | Understand how cloud-based resources can leverage FHIR resources to serve the clinical data sharing needs of their communities |

-The Administrative Coordinating Center (ACC), established in 2023 (CHECK YEAR) assumed the responsibilities of the Coordination, Comunity Governance, Systems Interoperation, and Training working groups.
+When established in 2023 (CHECK YEAR), the ACC assumed the responsibilities of the Coordination, Comunity Governance, Systems Interoperation, and Training working groups.
 The FHIR Working Group remains as a critical component of the NCPI, and is currently developing the NCPI FHIR Implementation Guide V2.

 <h3> Working Group Materials </h3>